Applications for 2023 are due February 10, 2023. Please fill out this form, including the relevant information outlined

-- A brief cover letter providing contact information including email, mailing address, and phone, and an indication that if accepted, you would be able to attend the workshop.
-Additionally, indicate if there are any special circumstances or accommodations that you would require.
+- A brief cover letter providing contact information and an indication that if accepted, you would be able to attend the workshop.
+Additionally, indicate if there are any special circumstances or accommodations that you would require, or if there are any contingencies surrounding your participation.

 - A current brief C.V. summarizing relevant experience and accomplishments.

 - A representative sample of your scholarly work, not to exceed 20 pages.
 If this is digital scholarship, please indicate links and contextualize the work.

 - Name and contact information of at least two professional references – this could be other faculty you have worked with, or professional references outside of academia relevant to your experience for this workshop.

 Applicants will be notified by the end of February 2023.
 If you have any questions about the workshop or application process, please contact the organizers.